Styles | MapGL | Urbi Documentation

 Use zoom if you want to work with map scale.
 Map scale will be the same near the Arctic circle and on the equator.

 Use styleZoom if you want to work precisely with zoom boundaries in styles.
-Usually, this is the case when you develop map style with map Style Editor and need to ensure that certain zoom-bounded objects will be visible.
+Usually, this is the case when you develop map style with the map Style editor and need to ensure that certain zoom-bounded objects will be visible.

 By default, the zoom option is used.